Luis Daoíz y Torres: Army career

-On 2 December 1803 Daoíz was ordered by General Godoy to be seconded to the Royal Bronze Foundry.
-There he sat on a committee, headed by Brigadier Maria Vicente Maturana, to decide the design and oversee the production of new light guns for the horse artillery.
+On 2 December 1803 Daoíz was ordered by Manuel de Godoy to be seconded to the Royal Bronze Foundry.
+There he sat on a committee, headed by Brigadier Maria Vicente Maturana, to decide the design and oversee the production of new light guns for horse artillery units.
 Daoíz agreed to wed a noblewoman from Utrera in 1807, the marriage ceremony taking place in spring the next year.
-In 1807 Daoíz was commander of the Spanish artillerymen that attended the signing of the Treaty of Fontainebleau, an agreement between Spain and France to split up Portugal into three smaller states, and was part of the Franco-Spanish force that invaded Portugal to enforce that treaty.
+In 1807 Daoíz was commander of the Spanish artillerymen that attended the signing of the Treaty of Fontainebleau, an agreement between Spain and France to split up Portugal into three smaller states, and was part of the Franco-Spanish force that invaded and occupied Portugal.
 He moved with his regiment to Madrid in 1808 and took command of a battery of the 2nd company (some sources say 3rd company) at the former palace of the Duke of Monteleón.
 He became known to the men under his command as "el Abuelo" ("the grandfather") due to his relative age and good temperament.